House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Jet JDP-17 3:4 hp Drill Press

 At 198 pounds, the Jet JDP-17 Drill Press is one burly beast.
-It’s also much larger than some of the other models we tested at 17 inches overall.
-But that means you can work with larger materials and drill deeper holes with the impressive stroke length of 5 inches that you can drill with a single turn of the handle.
+With a 17-inch work surface, it’s also much larger than the other models we tested.
+However, you can work with larger materials and drill deeper holes with the impressive stroke length of 5 inches that you can drill with a single turn of the handle.

-All of that weight does come with a benefit; this is a seriously stable machine.
-There’s almost no vibration and every hole is accurate and precise.
-You also get incredible control over your holes with 16 speeds to choose from that range from 210-3,500 RPM.
-And changing between those speeds is easy thanks to the one-handed belt tensioning system.
+All that weight comes with a benefit; the Jet JDP is a seriously stable machine.
+It produces few vibrations, and every hole is accurate and precise.
+You also get incredible control over your holes with 16 speeds ranging from 210 to 3,500 RPM.
+Changing between the speeds is easy, thanks to the one-handed belt-tensioning system.

-What’s most impressive about this machine is its incredible craftsmanship.
-This is a very well-made tool that looks and feels like a high-quality device.
-It’s apparent when looking at things like the precision-ground oversized worktable that tilts 90° in both directions.
-Of course, this machine is a serious investment.
-But if you want a top-quality drill press for metal that won’t let you down, this is it.
+What’s most impressive about the Jet JDP is its incredible craftsmanship.
+This very well-made tool looks and feels like a high-quality device.
+It’s apparent when looking at the precision-ground oversized worktable that tilts 90° in both directions.
+Of course, it requires a substantial investment.
+But if you want a top-quality drill press for metal that won’t disappoint you, the Jet JDP is it.

 Pros